Therapy Cap Advocacy Center

 The original $1,500 cap on Part B Medicare therapy services was intended as a cost control mechanism, but has not proved effective in saving Medicare money.
 Instead, the sickest of Medicare patients were being denied needed care.
 Congress has recognized that a financial limitation on therapy is detrimental to Medicare patients and through the years placed numerous moratoriums on its implementation.

-On January 3, 2013, the president signed the "American Taxpayer Relief Act of 2012" into law.
-The law directs the Centers for Medicare and Medicaid Services (CMS) to continue to allow exceptions to therapy caps for medically necessary services provided through December 31, 2013.
-The law also extends through December 31, 2013:
+On December 27, 2013, the president signed the "Path for SGR Reform Act of 2013" into law.
+The law directs the Centers for Medicare and Medicaid Services (CMS) to continue to allow exceptions to therapy caps for medically necessary services provided through March 31, 2014.
+The therapy cap exceptions process requires reauthorization annually and historically been achieved within payment, tax, or fiscal related legislation.
+In recent years, Congress has added the following therapy provisions to the exceptions process that also require annual authorization:

 - the use of an NPI number for the physician reviewing the need for therapy;